DavidMorano/rightcore/noner/README.txt

 NONER

 This program takes a list of files on its standard-input and prints out those files that contain weirdo characters in them.

 Synopsis:
 $ noner [<file(s)>] [-af <argfile>]
 	[-s <suffix(es)>] [-f] [-v[=n]] [-V]

-where:
+Arguments:
 <file(s)>	directories (or files) to include in calculation
 -af <argfile>	file specifying list of files or directories -s <suffix(es)>	only process files with a suffix from this list